Management Committee Giovanni Ferri; Angela Sansonetti; Bruna Marro.

 Individual Study: 300 h.

-Teaching modality The Professional Master of Science in Management of Sustainable Development Goals (MSDG) is based on a blended learning approach combining both face-to-face and online teaching.
+Teaching modality The Master of Science in Management of Sustainable Development Goals (MSDG) is based on a blended learning approach combining both face-to-face and online teaching.

 The program includes three one-week on-campus sessions, one each at the beginning (October 2017), in the middle (January 2018), and at the end of the teaching programme (May 2018).
 Frontal lessons will take place at LUMSA University, Borgo Sant’Angelo 13, Rome, Italy.